 - In the pension world, people will say, I'm ready to retire because I have a full pension or I have reached my 85 factor

 - We sometimes use the rules around Canada Pension Plan and Old Ages security to define retirement like moving the age of eligibility from 65 to 67

 - And in the financial world, we talk about how much money do we need in order to retire.

-After being in the retirement planning field for 25 years, I believe true readiness is not always tangible.
+After being in the retirement planning field for over 25 years, I believe true readiness is not always tangible.
 I've seen people with good pensions and people who have saved a lot of money but are not really ready to retire.
 Sometimes it's because they love their jobs.
 Other's hate their jobs but don't have a life to retire to.
 Some people are on the fence.
 They are ready to retire but worry about being bored or missing their friends from work